wargio/tiny3D/README.md

     Oopo           - ps3libraries
     xerpi          - porting the lib to v2 deroad/Wargio  - check code
+    Bucanero, CrystalCT, Miigotu, Shagkur, Wargio and Zeldin to update Tiny3D for GCC 7.2.0

 License
 -------

     It use the same PSL1GHT license (it have one?
 XD)

     Some samples can use LPGL, GPL, OFL or maybe others licenses depending of the libraries or datas used.

 Environment
 -----------

     libtiny3d.a -> the library

     tiny3d.h    -> 2D/3D functions

     matrix.h    -> Math support for matrix